-The Regional Conference of the International Geographer's Union (IGU) will meet in Moscow this summer for the third time since the International Geographical Congress of 1976, when over 2,000 participants from around the world gathered in the Soviet capital for lectures, discussions, workshops and excursions.
+The International Geographical Union (IGU) will meet in Moscow this summer for the third time since the International Geographical Congress of 1976, when over 2,000 participants from around the world gathered in the Soviet capital for lectures, discussions, workshops and excursions.
 The pace of global change has since accelerated in directions that once seemed unimaginable.
-The 2015 Regional Conference will be an opportunity to reflect upon these changes as well as the future course of human civilisation in relation to pressing socio-environmental challenges.
-The conference motto is “Geography, Culture and Society for Our Future Earth.”
+At the 2015 IGU Regional Conference, participants will have ample opportunity to discuss these changes in light of current political-environmental challenges.
+The conference theme is “Geography, Culture and Society for Our Future Earth.”
 It will take place at Lomonosov Moscow State University (LMSU) from 17-21 August, 2015.

-The IGU is among the world’s oldest international research associations.
+The IGU is one of the world’s oldest international researchers’ associations.
 The first International Geographical Congress was held in 1871, and subsequent meetings led to the establishment of the IGU in 1922.
-Today its members hail from over 100 countries, united in support of geographical research and education worldwide.
-In addition to the IGU General Assembly, Executive Committee and National Committees, the organisation includes special commissions, task forces and study groups engaged in ongoing collaborative projects.
-Dr. Vladimir Kolosov, from Lomonosov Moscow State University (LMSU) in Russia, is serving as president of the IGU from 2012 to 2016.
+Today its members hail from over 90 countries, united in support of geographical research and education.
+In addition to the IGU General Assembly, Executive Committee and National Committees, the organisation includes special commissions and task forces engaged in ongoing collaborative projects.
+Dr. Vladimir Kolosov of the Russian Academy of Sciences Institute of Geography is serving as president of the IGU from 2012 to 2016.

-Interdisciplinary collaboration is central to the IGU’s operations and long-term objectives, as evident in recent initiatives dedicated to urban ecology, geographical education and building a database of related peer-reviewed journals.
-The most ambitious IGU initiative at present is the UN International Year of Global Understanding (IYGU), aimed at fostering international cooperation based on awareness of the relationships between local actions and global problems.
-The IGU also facilitates the participation of geographers in world scientific communities through official affiliation with the International Council for Science (ICSU) and the International Social Science Council.
+Interdisciplinary collaboration is central to the IGU’s operations and long-term objectives, as evident in recent initiatives on urban environment, geographical education and building a database of related peer-reviewed journals.
+The most ambitious is the UN International Year of Global Understanding (IYGU) aimed at fostering international cooperation based on awareness of the relationships between local actions and global problems.
+The IGU also supports the participation of geographers in world scientific communities through affiliation with the International Council for Science and the International Social Science Council.
 The IGU Congress is held every four years — in 2012 it was in Cologne and in 2016 it will be in Beijing.
 Regional Conferences are annual events hosted recently in Santiago, Kyoto and Krakow.

-The 2015 IGU Regional Conference will be a chance for geographers from around the world to share information and ideas in a fascinating location.
-This dialogue within and between disciplines will address important issues in geography today.
-The conference will also facilitate collaboration between geographers in responding to global challenges through research and education.
+The 2015 IGU Regional Conference will be a chance for geographers from around the world to converse in a range of intriguing locations.
+This dialogue within and between disciplines will address critical issues in geography today, strengthening collaboration in response to global challenges through research and education.
 Registration began on 10 November 2014.
 We look forward to seeing you in August!